-Each employee is entitled to rearrange their work duties without loss of pay in order to observe the religious holiday(s) of his/her faith.
-In most instances these days are known to employees well in advance, and therefore the employee must notify their employment supervisor as early as possible before the religious holiday(s) about their intent to observe such holiday(s).
+Each employee is entitled to rearrange their work duties without loss of pay in order to observe the religious holiday(s) of their faith.
+The employee must notify their employment supervisor as early as possible before the religious holiday(s) about their intent to observe such holiday(s).

-20.06 In the event of a closure under the Emergency Storm Closure Policy, an employee will not suffer a loss of pay as long as they make up the time as deemed necessary by the employment supervisor.
+20.06 In the event of a closure under the Emergency Storm Closure Policy, an employee will not suffer a loss of pay as long as they make up the time as deemed necessary by the employment supervisor